 Some may say that elegance is in the eye of the beholder, but in case your eye needs a little guidance, we’ve put together a list of 10 elegant dog breeds.
 This is by no means an exhaustive list, so do not worry if your breed didn’t make the list below.
 Rather, see it as a fun exploration of dignified, classy, and of course adorable breeds.

 For context, the Oxford Dictionary defines “elegant” as “pleasingly graceful and stylish in appearance or manner.”

 With that in mind, let’s go through a list of some elegant dogs!

 This beauty’s name translates to “butterfly” in French given the distinctive shape created by the sweeping hair hanging from each of its ears.
 The AKC describes Paps as “dainty and elegant, with a plumed tail, and a long, silky coat of several color combinations, the base color being white.”
 Très belle!

 Fun Fact: “Louis XIV and Marie Antoinette were known fans of the breed” (AKC).

-These classy, athletic pups come in three sizes— toy, dwarf, and standard.
+These classy, athletic pups come in multiple sizes— toy, dwarf, moyen and standard.
 Petfinder puts it perfectly, describing the Poodle as a “square-proportioned dog with a proud carriage and elegant appearance.
 The dog should move with a light, springy, effortless stride.”